T356 Fall 2014 - Week 12

 - Final Project pitches in lab this week.

-- PSAs: On the whole this year's (2013) class did an EXCELLENT JOB with the PSAs.
-Thank you for overall doing a great job- Don't forget that this week you have to finish up the follow-through work with your PSAs.
+- PSAs: On the whole this year's (2014) class did a GREAT JOB with the PSAs.
+Thank you for your hard work- Don't forget that this week you have to finish up the follow-through work with your PSAs.
 This includes:

 - A 1-page (minimum) critique, which decsribes your experience and success (or lack thereof).